Niraa401/Niraa401/README.md

 - 👋 Hi, I’m  Nirali Savaliya
-- 👀 I’m interested in App Development
+- 👀 I’m interested in Flutter Development
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning Flutter
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for an internship to learn more..
 - savaliyanirali41@gmail.com

 <!---